Pack3tL0ss/ConsolePi/README.md

 - rfcomm.service *You can override rfcomm.service if running ConsolePi on older hardware lacking bluetooth (it'll fail given no hardware is present)*

 And for systems built prior to v2020.2:
-- dnsmasq.service *Script will ensure the servie is disabled as startup is handled by AutoHotSpot*
+- dnsmasq.service *Script will modify for hotspot and ensure the servie is disabled as startup is handled by AutoHotSpot*
-- hostapd.service *Script will ensure the servie is disabled as startup is handled by AutoHotSpot*
+- hostapd.service *Script will configure and ensure the servie is disabled as startup is handled by AutoHotSpot*

 **Optional override Variables in ConsolePi.yaml**